What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Discussion

-Developers and designers should therefore treat interim simulations not just as flawed prototypes to be corrected, but as probes that invite critique.
+Developers should therefore treat interim simulations not simply as flawed prototypes to be corrected, but as probes that invite critique.
 Framing outputs with questions such as ``\textit{what’s missing here?}'' rather than ``\textit{is this correct?}'' helps uncover tacit domain knowledge and institutional practices that can ultimately make the system more useful.
-Importantly, the missing elements are not always tied to LLM capabilities themselves.
+Importantly, the missing elements are not always tied to LLM capabilities themselves, but often to how the broader interaction context is represented.
 Policymakers care about the broader social context, beyond agent behavior alone.
-In our case, much of the feedback centered on the interaction environment---such as spatial layout, family relationships, or coordinator roles---which ultimately proved crucial for making the simulations useful for policy and its implementation (Sec~\ref{subsec:policy_detail}).
+In our case, much of this feedback concerned the interaction environment---such as spatial layout, family relationships, or coordinator roles---which ultimately proved central to making the simulations useful for policy implementation (Sec~\ref{subsec:policy_detail}).
 These findings underscore that the details surfaced through iterative feedback are not incidental: they are precisely what determines whether a simulation achieves the fidelity needed to inform policy implementation.
+At the same time, the ``fix-it'' dynamic can become counterproductive when early simulations generate an unbounded list of realism demands.
+In our study, iteration remained productive when critiques could be translated into concrete representational changes and linked to decisions that policymakers could plausibly act on.